guctum/grognet.dev/content/about/about-greg.md

 ## Who is Greg?

-I'm an obsevability engineer focused on Kubernetes, platforms, and automation.
+I'm an observability engineer focused on Kubernetes, platforms, and automation.
 I'm known for bringing a collaborative approach to any task.

 I spent the first few years of my career as a Java engineer, building out Spring Boot web services.
 The neeed for observability introduced me to Dynatrace, adding APM as a skill in my toolkit.
 The opportunity to join Dynatrace presented itself at the right time, and I've grown into a lead engineer role within the Dynatrace Support organization.